 To explain, organic compounds, or elements contain carbon and are found in every living thing.
 Volatile Organic Compounds are released into the air by burning, or from gas and oil fields.
 These are potentially dangerous air pollutants and a number of products used for cleaning at home contain VOCs.
 The pollutants can come out when you use the product, or even as it is just sitting in your cupboards.

 Some people are not bothered by short term exposure to these products.
 Others have had eye irritation and visual problems, skin irritation, a feeling of dizziness, nausea, and more.
 With long term exposure others have had their liver, kidneys and central nervous system affected.

-Volatile Organic Compounds can be found in home dry-cleaning products, professional dry-cleaning products, cleaning, and painting products.
+Volatile Organic Compounds can be found in home dry-cleaning products, professional dry-cleaning products, and cleaning and painting products.

 When these products are used for cleaning, they are completed by rinsing them off.
 They run down the sink and into our water system.
 Unfortunately, these compounds cannot be taken out of the water before heading back to the lakes.
 There is no way to remove their toxicity at the water treatment plants.
-When they run back into the lake or other freshwater system, their toxic nature causes plant life to accelerate, but that is not positive for the lake, or the animal life in them.
-They cause environmental damage and it starts right at our own homes.
+When they run back into the lake or other freshwater system, their toxic nature causes plant life to accelerate, but that is not positive for the lake or the animal life in them.
+They cause environmental damage, and it starts right in our own homes.

 “Quats” stands for Quaternary Ammonium Compounds

 These compounds have many significant health risks.
 They are found in products such as fabric softeners, both sheets and liquids and the majority of household cleaners that have “antibacterial” on their label.